Your business isn’t working. Close it. That’ll be $50K, thanks.

 Or: “It’s a $37 trillion industry.
 If you capture four percent we’ll all be billionaires.”

 Here’s the reality.
-A huge chunk of the cost of launching a business is in early stage sales when nobody knows your name, there’s no trust and no brand equity.
+A huge chunk of the cost and effort of launching a business is in early stage sales when nobody knows your name, there’s no trust and no brand equity.
 It takes time, hard work and skill.
-You don’t want to pay us to do it?
+A lot more hard work than non-founders realise.
+Right now in Australia 99.7% of companies have less than 20 staff.

 We tell some founders straight.
 You undervalue our work and overvalue your own expertise.
-The sales function is ninety percent of launching a business.
+In your business model the sales function is ninety percent of launching your business.
 We could do the selling, contract out your part, and own the whole business ourselves.
 So why would we do the hard work in the fire for a fraction of a tiny revenue stream?

-With thirty years of in the trenches sales experience we can look at a company, a product, or an idea and know with fair comparison what it would actually take to build that business and run an effective sales team.
+With thirty years in the trenches sales experience, across; medical, construction, services, defence, education, tech, infrastructure and manufacturing, I can look at a company, a product, or an idea and know with fair comparison what it would actually take to build that business, run an effective sales team and generate income.

-A bloke once asked us to sell a subscription app for comparing car tyre prices.
-We asked who the hell was buying that and how we’d sell it.
+A bloke once asked us to sell a subscription app for comparing car tyre prices with 3 reps on a base of 100K.
+I asked who the hell was buying that and how we’d even cover our own expenses.
 He thought we were the problem.

 Our ability at sales is not the problem.
-Just because you value your idea highly, or you invested hundreds of thousands of dollars, or you spent five years building it, does not mean we should invest our team, our time, our expertise and our money into your conviction.
+Just because you value your idea highly, or you invested hundreds of thousands of dollars, or you spent five years building it, or you work really hard; does not mean we should invest our team, our time, our expertise and our money, I should recruit a team, train them, pay them, pay for offices, superannuation and holidays; into your idea.

 Start With the Sale, Not the Product

-Before you ask anyone to sell your product, spend twenty minutes in whatever marketplace is relevant to your category.
+Before you ask anyone to sell your product, spend twenty minutes doing basic market research in whatever marketplace is relevant to your category.
 Do some Google and AI searches.
-How many competitors are there?
+Get your ducks in order, how many competitors are there?
 What do they charge?
 What profit do they make?
 What are your actual points of difference?
 If there are five hundred versions of your idea and four hundred and ninety seven have seven subscribers, the market has already told you what it thinks.

 Most founders don’t do this because they’re in love with their idea.
 They’ve been building and refining this mental image for so long that success feels inevitable to them.
 Just because you work hard does not mean you will succeed.
 The market doesn’t care how long it took.
 It doesn’t care how clever it is.
 It cares whether it solves a real problem badly enough that someone will hand over money to fix it.

-We met one founder who had hundreds of documents prepared for his future business including a two hundred person org chart.
+We met one founder who had spent years before sales or product development writing hundreds of documents prepared for his future business including a two hundred person org chart.
 Forget all that.
 Go and ask potential customers.
 Ring some competitors in another city.
 Work backwards from the sale.
-Forget the product.
-Start with sales.

 When the product isn’t selling, pipeline is thin and conversion is soft, the founder has usually spent eighteen months and their savings on it, so stopping feels like admitting it was all wasted.
 So they hire another rep. Tweak the marketing.
 Throw good money after bad.
 That’s the sunk cost fallacy.
 The money already spent is gone regardless of what you do next.
 The only question that matters is whether the next dollar has a realistic chance of a return.
 The past is not a reason to continue.
 It is just a reason to feel bad about stopping.
 Those are completely different things.